GGGalang/GGGalang.github.io/README.md

 ### Extras:
 -**To add images**, you can create a new spritesheet and create a class for it in the topic's respective css file (each topic has one).<br>
 -**You can also just download an image file and directly link that**, but that can lead to optimization issues.<br>
--**If you want to use spritesheets**, I really recommend that you do so only when you create BATCHES of articles, since creating a spritesheet and editing it one-by-one
+-**If you want to use spritesheets**, I really recommend that you do so only when you create BATCHES of articles, since creating a spritesheet and editing it one-by-one will lead to annoying problems where spritesheet image locations change if you use online spritesheet creators. **You could make your own spritesheet and avoid the problem though**.